AvtsVivek/LearnVsExt/src/tasks/221675-TrackingPointIntro/ReadMe.md

 2. [Text buffer](../900930-JsonEditor/Articles/3-ITextBuffer.md)

 ## ToDo
-1. .CreateTrackingPoint is available in the following.
+1. CreateTrackingPoint is available in the following.
 So need to check.
    1. 800950-OokLanguage\
       1. Intellisense\TemplateQuickInfoController.cs
       2. Intellisense\CommandFilter.cs